AcademySoftwareFoundation/openqmc/README.md

 ```
 The 'optimise' tool targets a single base sampler implementation and produces
-the data needed to construct a spatial temporal blue noise variant.
+the data needed to construct a spatial blue noise variant.
 The output
 is two tables, files named 'keys.txt' and 'ranks.txt'.

 The table data can be mapped to a 3D array, with the axes representing 2D pixel
 coordinates and 1D time.
 The optimisation process works toroidally, so you can
-tile each table to cover a large spatial and temporal area.
+tile each table to cover a large spatial area.

 Keys are 32 bit integers, and seed unique sampler domains.
 Ranks are also 32 bit
-integers, and when XORed with the sample index allow for spatial temporal blue
+integers, and when XORed with the sample index allow for spatial blue
 noise with progressive and adaptive rendering.

 When optimising final quality results it's advisable to use a GPU build of the